| Name | Title | Contact Details |

 Vice President, Executive Talent | Profile |

-CellGenix USA is a Antioch, IL-based company in the Healthcare, Pharmaceuticals, and Biotech sector.
+Statistical Center for HIV/AIDS Research & Prevention is a Seattle, WA-based company in the Healthcare, Pharmaceuticals, and Biotech sector.